 Equation (1) is known as the one-dimensional wave equation.
-Since this PDE contains a second-order derivative in time, we need two initial conditions, here (2) specifying the initial shape of the string, I(x), and (3) reflecting that the initial velocity of the string is zero.
-In addition, PDEs need boundary conditions, here (4) and (5), specifying that the string is fixed at the ends, i.e., that the displacement u is zero.
+Since this PDE contains a second-order derivative in time, we need two initial conditions.
+The condition (2) specifies the initial shape of the string, I(x), and (3) expresses that the initial velocity of the string is zero.
+In addition, PDEs need boundary conditions, give here as (4) and (5).
+These two conditions specify that the string is fixed at the ends, i.e., that the displacement u is zero.

-The solution u(x,t) varies in space and time and describes waves that are moving with velocity c to the left and right.
+The solution u(x,t) varies in space and time and describes waves that move with velocity c to the left and right.